afnog/sse/index.md

 ### TODO

 * Student numbers and names
-* Power strips: do we have enough? tape them down
 * Set up desktop/backup PCs
 * Distribute the Wifi password
 * Nagios config for all PCs